 You must give one month notice

-I need to verify the following and will need original documents to support;
+I need to verify the following and will need original documents to support your identity and proof of birth;

-Your identity and proof of birth - current or expired passport OR birth certificate with photo identification (i.e drivers licence, proof of age card etc.)
+birth certificate with photo identification (e.g. drivers licence, proof of age card etc.)

-Evidence of any prior marriages ending (if applicable) - decree absolute or death certificate
+Evidence of any prior marriages ending (Divorce certificate (Decree Absolute) or Death certificate)

-We're eloping and don't live near you, are we able to email our notice and I.D documents?
+“We don't live near you, are we able to email our notice and I.D documents?”

-You can also have your signatures on the NOIM witnessed by another authorised person other than myself (see the bottom of the form for a list of authorised witnesses).
+Yes, you can email scanned copies or text photos of your NOIM as well as I.D documents within the legally required time.
+However, you must have your signatures on the NOIM witnessed by another authorised person other than myself (see the bottom of the form for a list of authorised witnesses).

 In extenuating circumstances, there are several scenarios where a shortening of notice may be required such as;